bmeurant/technical-docs/software-architecture/architectural-styles/serverless.md

 ---

+## Technology Landscape

+### Cloud Provider FaaS
+*   **[AWS Lambda](https://aws.amazon.com/lambda/)**: The pioneer of serverless functions.
+It offers deep integration with the entire AWS ecosystem (S3, DynamoDB, API Gateway) and supports a wide range of runtimes.
+*   **[Azure Functions](https://azure.microsoft.com/en-us/services/functions/)**: Tightly integrated with the Microsoft ecosystem.
+It offers excellent support for .NET and enterprise features, along with flexible hosting plans.
+*   **[Google Cloud Functions](https://cloud.google.com/functions)**: A lightweight, event-driven compute solution.
+It excels in data processing pipelines and integration with Google's data and ML services (BigQuery, Pub/Sub).

+### Edge Computing
+*   **[Cloudflare Workers](https://workers.cloudflare.com/)**: Runs V8 JavaScript isolates on Cloudflare's global CDN edge network.
+This results in extremely low latency (0ms cold starts) but has different constraints compared to traditional container-based FaaS.

+### Frontend/Fullstack Platforms
+*   **[Vercel](https://vercel.com/docs/functions)**: Optimized for frontend frameworks like Next.js.
+It automatically deploys API routes as serverless functions, abstracting away the infrastructure complexity entirely.
+*   **[Netlify](https://docs.netlify.com/functions/overview/)**: A pioneer of the Jamstack architecture.
+It allows developers to deploy serverless functions alongside their static sites with zero configuration, simply by placing files in a specific folder.

+---

 ## Related Patterns, Concepts and Variations

 * **FaaS (Function as a Service):** The concept that allows for the execution of functions in response to events without managing the underlying infrastructure.